-Since this course focuses on the structure and semantics of HTML5, I think it's fair to address, at the outset, a question I've heard more than once: Do we really need new structural elements?
-What's wrong with the ones we had?
-Well, nothing is wrong with the elements in HTML 4 per se, and I think it's important to point out that they're all still there; they all still work and there's absolutely nothing preventing you from using them.
-Now, to understand why the improvements to structure and semantics in the HTML5 are such a big deal, let's take a look at a sample page.
+Since this course focuses on the structure and semantics of HTML 5.
+I think it's fair to address, at the outset, a question I've heard more than once.
+Do we really need new structural elements?
+Well, what's wrong with the ones we had?
+Well, nothing's wrong with the elements in HTML 4 per say.
+And I think it's important to point out, that they're all still there, they all still work.
+And there's absolutely preventing you from using them.
+Now to understand why the improvements to structure and semantics in HTML 5 are such a big deal, let's take a look at a sample page.

-So here I have html4_plane.htm open, and you can find that, and all the other files that I am going to be working with in this particular unit, in the 01_03 folder.
+So here I have html4_plain.htm open, and you can find that and all the other files that I'm going to be working with in this particular unit.
+In the 0103 folder.
 Let's take a look at the page structure really quickly.
-This should look familiar to anybody that's dealt with HTML 4 before.
-So here we have a couple of headings, an h1 and an h2, an unordered list, which is responsible for structuring our navigation, and some additional headings and contents that kind of goes down the page.
-Okay, that's nice, but really, the content is not grouped in any way.
+This will look familiar to anybody that's dealt with, HTML 4 before.
+So here we have, a couple of headings, an h1 and h2.
+And unordered list, which is responsible for structuring our navigation.
+And some additional headings and content that, it kind of goes down the page.
+Okay, that's nice, but, really, the content is not grouped in any way.

 Access exercise files from a button right under the course name.

 Search within course videos and transcripts, and jump right to the results.